jacintak/GsigillatusTPC/README.md

 README
 Jacinta Kong

+# Data
+This folder contains the raw data for part 1 and part 2 of the experiment, detailed below.

 # Part 1
 This experiment aimed to characterise the effects of rearing temperature on the life history of *Gryllodes sigillatus*, the banded cricket.
 This experiment is Part 1 of the paper.
 `tpc_mass.xslx` is the raw data associated with part 1.
 The metadata is described within the HTML of part 1.